 12. Regulations on the methodological association of teachers.

-13. Regulations on the attestation (examination) commission.
+13. Regulations on the certification (examination) commission.

 15. Regulations on the conflict commission during oral examinations.